-Beware of high pressures and chemicals!
+Beware of specific hazards - high pressures, flammability and chemicals!

-- Dehumidifiers, equipped with compressors, contain refrigerant under high pressure; oil is also contained in the compressor and refrigeration circuit(s) - Some dehumidifiers may also contain other liquids such as glycol mixtures and pool water
+Dehumidifiers, equipped with compressors, contain refrigerant under high pressure; oil is also contained in the compressor and refrigeration circuit(s).
+Some dehumidifiers may also contain other liquids such as glycol mixtures and pool water.